fed/blog/src/pages/blog/wrapping-things-in-bacon.md

     indicate the stream has been terminated).
 -   array of instances of the `Event` object (e.g. multiple `Bacon.Error`).

-Here we'll be recreating the beer example from `Bacon.interval` (see above):
+Here we'll be recreating the `Bacon.interval` example above:

 ```js
 const interval$ = (interval, value) =>